jjzamudio/HIGAN/README.md

-  --Diters                    Number of Discriminator iterations per Generator iterations (default=5) --transform                 Type of data transformation --MLP                       Use MLPs instead of convolutional architecture
+  --Diters                    Number of Discriminator iterations per Generator iterations (default=5) --transform                 Type of data transformation --MLP                       Use MLPs instead of convolutional architecture --fixed                     Use fixed samples or samples directly from h5py file

 ```